hidaaf/Japanese-Cherry-Blossom-Predictions-for-2025/README.md

 ## Data Analysis

-In this section, we tried to dig a bit deeper into the dataset and see what we could find before going into the modeling.
-For more details, check the  notebook [Data Analysis and Visualization notebook](data%20analysis%20and%20visualization.ipynb) for some cool visualizations and insights
+In this section, we took a closer look at the dataset to uncover key patterns and insights before moving on to modeling.
+For more details, check out the [Data Analysis and Visualization notebook](data%20analysis%20and%20visualization.ipynb) where we present some cool visualizations and findings.

 ## Modeling and forecasting